karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 Only tested on Google Pixel 7 and 8.
 It might work on other Google devices.
 Who knows.

 Only tested in Chile.
 Working and actively tested on: Entel & WOM.
 Should work on Claro & Movistar too.
+Wrote about this process [over here](https://actitud.xyz/blog/2024/habilitando-5g-volte-y-vowifi-en-un-google-pixel-chile/).

 ## Features